westpointssecurity/juanrinconp/README.md

 ## Hi there, I'm Juan Rincón 👋

-## I'm a Economics student at the Pontifical Xavierian University in Colombia

 - 💻  This is my [youtube channel][youtube] with some of my videos teaching stata and R.
 - 📘 This is a [repository][course] i did to show the M.A. students how to use python for basic econometrics.
 - 📗 This is a [website][course2] (in progress) where I made some exercises and explanations using the Stata software for the advanced econometrics course at the B.A in economics.